simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

-Setting up a SimpleSAMLphp SAML 2.0 IdP to use with Google Apps / G Suite for Education
+Setting up a SimpleSAMLphp SAML 2.0 IdP to use with Google Workspace (G Suite / Google Apps) for Education
 ============================================

 <!--